ishdemon/WaterDash/README.md

 <h3>ESP32 Module</h3>
 <img src="https://user-images.githubusercontent.com/13925683/173888833-a4678612-ddda-4a06-8c7f-fda6d6ac598b.png">

-ESP32 board is the MCU that controls the pump & collects data from various sensors ( Energy, LPG/Smoke, etc).
+ESP32 board is the MCU that i have programmed to control the pump & collects data from various sensors ( Energy, LPG/Smoke, etc).
 It communicates with an Android device over USB Serial communication to display all the data.
+Firmware is written in C++ uisng Arduino framework.
 <h3></h3>
 <h3>Android Phone(5.0+) with USB OTG supported</h3>
 Android phone maintains a serial connection with the ESP32 board & recieves data (JSON payload) every second.
 Its a full duplex connection so it also sends controls commands back to the board.
 I have used a rooted Samsung galaxy S4 with lineage OS to keep it light as possible.<br>